Not a nice subject, but let’s have a look at it.

 Gehenna is the English version of a Greek word Ge’enna, which comes via the Aramaic Gēhannā from the Hebrew Ge Hinnom, which literally means “Valley of Hinnom”, referring to a valley outside of Jerusalem.
 The origin of this name can be seen 11 times in the Old Testament (e.g. Joshua 15:8, 2 Chronicles 28:3) as Gei Ben-Hinnom, the “Valley of the son of Hinnom”.

 The Valley of Hinnom had a number of nasty associations in the Old and New Testaments – it was a place where worshippers of Canaanite gods sacrificed children, half a millennium before Jesus, it was the location of a rubbish tip where refuse was burnt, and the location of tombs.
-BY the time of Jesus, it was used as a picture of the place of punishment or destruction.
+By the time of Jesus, it was used as a picture of the place of punishment or destruction.

 Most of the NT references to ‘gehenna’ (11 out of 12) are from Jesus – the only exception is James 3:6 which uses ‘hell’ as a synonym for ‘evil’ and says nothing of punishment.
 Paul doesn’t use the word at all.
 So we must consider what Jesus meant by the word.

 The word is presumably used by Jesus in a non-literal way, as no-one thinks he was suggesting that people were in danger of being punished by God in the physical valley.
+So we have to accept the likelihood that Jesus was making a strong point using figurative language that would be understood that way by his hearers.

 - a place of everlasting punishment for some sinners;